Absence of sound is not the end of hearing,

 Revealing or constructing Mind

-At this point, by following Chen's second argument into the Śūraṅgamawe have arrived at a perspective of monastic chant that is far removed from that of the vinaya's consideration of it as sugar-coated medicine.
+At this point, by following Chen's second argument into the Śūraṅgama, we have arrived at a perspective of monastic chant that is far removed from that of the Vinaya's consideration of it as sugar-coated medicine.
 Not only does the practice of chanting support the development of meditative absorption (samādhi) by cultivating a focused concentration on sound.
 By allowing a sustained dwelling in the nondual experience that is hearing itself, it also offers a gate into hearing the nature of Mind.

-If this is what is truly soteriological about monastic chant, we quickly realize that these qualities also can be achieved in music other than 'Buddhist' chant.
-Even Christian chant could be used to achieve these same qualities.
-Because of this, it might be interesting to ponder whether the Buddhist context provides something that makes the 'Buddhist' hearing different from the 'Christian'.
-A critical reader might indeed say that the institutional 'Buddhist' context is exactly what prepares or sets up the Buddhist chanter/listener for certain types of 'Buddhist' listening experiences and insights.
+A critical reader might say that the institutional 'Buddhist' context is what prepares or sets up the Buddhist chanter/listener for certain types of 'Buddhist' listening experiences and insights.
 The Buddhist chanter's familiarity with Buddhist epistemology and ontology will guide her to hear 'hearing itself' precisely through the (Buddhist) conviction that the mind is 'nondual, empty luminosity'.
-The Buddhist discourse shape and influence the experience in a very particular way; the practice of chanting coupled with an instruction to 'hear hearing' is not simply a neutral method of revealing the mind 'as it is' in itself.
+The Buddhist discourse shapes and influences the experience in a very particular way; the practice of chanting coupled with an instruction to 'hear hearing' is not simply a neutral method of revealing the mind 'as it is' in itself.
 The critical reader might instead say that it is something that institutionally and socially constructs the mind.

-If this critical reader is correct, then this institutionally constructed mind would not be the same as the unconstructed Buddha Nature that the Śūraṅgama (and many other sūtras) describe as uncreated and that which is actualized by merely being 'exposed' or 'revealed', in this case by hearing hearing.
-Hearing hearing would then just be one particular (constructed) mode of listening instead of a revelation of that fundamental nondual awareness that makes modes of listening possible in the first place.
-Either the Buddhist ontology coupled with a practice of chanting constitutes a kind of 'transparent' tool that leads to a state where the Tathāgatagharba is exposed—a way of revealing Buddha Nature—or it is simply a culturally specific mode of listening, something that is constructed
+If this critical reader is correct, then this institutionally constructed mind would not be the same as the unconstructed Buddha Nature that the Śūraṅgama (and many other sūtras) describe as uncreated and that which is actualized by merely being 'exposed' or 'revealed', in this case by hearing "hearing".
+Hearing "hearing" would then just be one particular (constructed) mode of listening instead of a revelation of that fundamental non-dual awareness that makes modes of listening possible in the first place.
+Either the Buddhist ontology coupled with a practice of chanting constitutes a kind of 'transparent' tool that leads to a state where the Tathāgatagharba is exposed—a way of revealing Buddha Nature—or it is simply a culturally specific mode of listening, something that is constructed.

 "On the one hand, mindfulness meditation is a practice that shapes the mind according to certain goals and norms, such as making the mind calmer and less impulsive. [...]
 How are these two ways of thinking about bare attention—as disinterested disclosure of how the mind truly is versus as shaping it according to a value standard—supposed to be related?
 They seem to be in tension.
 To disclose something requires not changing it as you disclose it.
 To shape the mind is to change it.
 How can bare attention reveal the mind if it also changes it?"
 (2020)

 "seeing, listening, sensing, and knowing are inherently your original nature, which is also called original mind.
-There is no Buddha other than the mind" (Jia, 2006, 77).
+There is no Buddha other than the mind" (Jia 2006, 77).

 Grasping dharmas

 “Objects (jing 境) are created by the mind rather than coming from outside.
-The ancient [master] says, ‘If you hear the sound of water for thirty years but do not let it move the faculty of thought (意根), you will realize the perfect understanding of the ear (耳根圓通) of Bodhisattva Avalokiteśvara.” (境自心 生,非從外來。古人云:三十年聞水聲,不轉意根,當證觀音耳根圓通)" (Zhang Dewei, 2016, 336-337).
+The ancient [master] says, ‘If you hear the sound of water for thirty years but do not let it move the faculty of thought (意根), you will realize the perfect understanding of the ear (耳根圓通) of Bodhisattva Avalokiteśvara.” (境自心 生,非從外來。古人云:三十年聞水聲,不轉意根,當證觀音耳根圓通)" (Zhang Dewei 2016, 336-337).

-The ancient master (古人) in this response is a clear reference to the Śūraṅgama.
-The story suggests a strong link between perceiving things as nondual and not reacting to them emotionally.
+The story suggests a strong link between perceiving things as non-dual and not reacting to them emotionally.
 The 'diagnosis' for Hānshān's emotional reactions to sounds was that he did not perceive these as Mind-Only.
+Hānshān overcame the problem by no longer considering the experience as involving 'subject', 'object', and 'action'.
+In other words, he targeted the cognitive obscuration but, in so doing, solved the problem with emotional obscurations.
 The therapeutical effects of perceiving everything as Mind are easy to understand: when the cause of the sound is not separate from you, there is nothing 'external' to get upset with and no conceptualized 'other' that can be the focus of one's emotional reactions.
-Yet, that all emotional reactions would disappear because of perceiving everything as Mind-only is proven mistaken by the example of listening to music.
+Yet, that all emotional reactions would disappear because of perceiving everything as Mind-Only is proven mistaken by the example of listening to music.
 Not perceiving sounds dualistically is already achieved by the nature of musical attunement, but not clinging to their prettiness is not necessarily achieved therein.
 There are, therefore, good reasons to speak about the two obscurations separately.

 "I then went to sit on a solitary wooden bridge and meditated there every day.
 At first, I heard the stream flowing very clearly, but as time passed I could hear the sound only if I willed it.
 If I stirred my mind, I could hear it, but if I kept my mind still I heard nothing.
 One day, while sitting on the bridge, I suddenly felt that I had no body.
 It had vanished, together with the sound around me.
-Since then I have never been disturbed by any sound." (in CC Chang, 1971, 178)
+Since then I have never been disturbed by any sound." (in CC Chang 1971, 178)

 Hānshān's method is to, through the control he gains over his mind, will the sound to stop.
 He manages to–through his will–completely ignore sounds so that a state of hearing nothing is achieved.
 If we read the above passage too literally, it seems that phenomenal content is per default delusion: it is only in silence that awakening insight occurs.
 But this would be to fall into a view of annihilationism.
 It would be to fall into a view of emptiness as nothingness–the view of Śāriputra in the Mahāhattipadopama Sutta in which the goal is a state where no sounds appear (Bhikkhu Ñaṇamoli and Bhikkhu Bodhi, [1995] 4th edition 2009, 284).
 From the perspective of Chán, this is unorthodox as this school emphasizes openness to phenomenality in meditation.
-It is about nondoing and accepting the coming and going of phenomena rather than actively 'willing' them to stop.
+The method of Zen is about nondoing and accepting the coming and going of phenomena rather than actively 'willing' them to stop.
 And as we will see, Hānshān affirms such openness and the presence of phenomenality in his awakening experience.

 Hānshān's story, however, emphasizes that there can be a skillful use of silence: a more dualistic interpretation of the Śūraṅgama that interprets a disengagement from sound as the actual silencing of sound (rather than as just hearing these without duality or grasping) can be valuable, as an expedient mean, for beings who have not yet achieved the perfect ear-understanding.
 Instead of trying to hear the water without emotional reactions, we can instead be nondually attuned to nothing that causes emotional reactions to begin with.
 This is because, as Hānshān's commentary to the Śūraṅgama says, when hearing is still operating but meets nothing that can be the source of grasping, "all differentiation will cease and the Tathāgata store will be exposed" (in Śūraṅgama, 98).

-The fact that silence is emphasized in Hānshān's autobiography illustrates on the one hand how difficult it is to hear sounds without like and dislike.
-On the other hand, it shows the soteriological benefits of being nondually attuned to nothing that can be the source of grasping.
+The fact that silence is emphasized in Hānshān's autobiography illustrates, on the one hand, how difficult it is to hear sounds without like and dislike.
+On the other hand, it shows the soteriological benefits of being non-dually attuned to nothing that can be the source of grasping.
 It is for this reason that I have elsewhere suggested that working with long silences and poetic qualities such as blandness and plainness can be a way forward for Buddhist musical poetics–these qualities are all about minimizing emotional reactions to sounds.
 Working with such qualities is a way of coming as close as possible to the experience of hearing without meeting sounds that will be the source of grasping while still using sounds.

-As mentioned above, the silence for Hānshān is only an expedient means and awakening itself is not silent.
+As mentioned above, the silence for Hānshān is only an expedient means, and awakening itself is not silent.
 This is expressed by Hānshān immediately following the passage above.
 Awakening is now described not as the absence of sound but a nondual state in which "the myriad forms" freely come and go without causing any like or dislike:

 "In a flash, the violent mind stood still;